jimasp/behave-vsc/README.md

   then you can use the `paths` setting in your behave configuration file to specify a behave-working-directory-relative path to the features folder(s):

-  - Example A, features folder is a subfolder called `my_folder/my_features`:
+  - Example A, features folder is a subfolder of the working directory called `my_folder/my_features` and does not have a sibling `steps` folder:

       ```ini
       # behave.ini (or .behaverc, setup.cfg, tox.ini)